-If you’re visiting the city of Port Elizabeth and want to do a safari, read on what to expect from Addo Elephant Park.
+If you’re visiting the city of Port Elizabeth and want to go on a game drive, read on what to expect from an Addo Elephant Park safari.

 Addo Elephant National Park